-Credits: 3 Course Offering: As Needed Prerequisites: EN100 placement or equivalent Corequisites: None Sociology is the scientific study of how people behave in groups and the rules that guide group behavior.
+Credits: 3 Course Offering: As Needed Prerequisites: None

+Sociology is the scientific study of how people behave in groups and the rules that guide group behavior.
 Everyone is a member of societal groups and people experience different kinds of relationships and play multiple roles in groups.
 This course examines those groups, people's individual roles, interpersonal relationships, cultures, and families.
 This knowledge is helpful to everyone including managers and professionals in any field.
 This course is a required general education core course for all associate degree programs.
-Student Learning Outcomes (SLOs)